What is the EU Whistleblowing Directive and why is it relevant to the Netherlands?

 The EU Whistleblowing Directive seeks to bring an end to a confusing patchwork of whistleblower protection legislation across the EU through the introduction of a universal and comprehensive European standard.
 December 2021 was the deadline for national governments to transpose the Directive and the vast majority of EU member states, including the Netherlands, missed it.

-Under the new measures, all private and public sector employers with 250 employees or more are required to implement a whistleblowing system while smaller organisations with between 50 and 249 employees have been given an extra two years to complete the process.
+Under the new measures, all private and public sector employers with 250 employees or more are required to implement a whistleblowing system while smaller organisations with between 50 and 249 employees have been given extra time to complete the process.

 The situation in the Netherlands before the EU Whistleblowing Directive